top of page

 When something gets activated in you — the anxiety before a difficult conversation, the sudden urge to withdraw, the irritation that seems slightly too sharp for what just happened — your nervous system is communicating.
 It's not malfunctioning.
 It's not being dramatic.
 It's doing what any person does when something feels important: it's trying to get your attention.
 It wants something, or it's afraid of something.
 And it will keep signalling until it feels heard.

 The first step is to listen.
-Not to fix, not to reassure, not to talk it out of what it's feeling — just to listen.
+Not fix, not reassure, not talk it out of what it's feeling — just to listen.
 To create enough stillness to ask: what is this actually telling me?
 What does it want?
 What is it afraid of?
 This is what consideration looks like from the inside: taking the signal seriously before you decide what to do with it.

 It is also, not coincidentally, what being present with yourself actually means — something worth exploring further if you haven't already read this piece on what being in the present moment actually requires of us.